-With beautiful scenery, fabulous gin distilleries and a plethora of gorgeous accommodation on offer, if you’re looking to escape from reality for a few days then a glamping trip to the Lake District might be just what the doctor ordered!
+With beautiful scenery, fabulous gin distilleries and a plethora of gorgeous accommodation on offer (including stunning boutique hotels), if you’re looking to escape from reality for a few days then a glamping trip to the Lake District might be just what the doctor ordered!

 From relaxing romantic breaks to family holidays with plenty of toasted marshmallows, there are gorgeous glamping options to suit everyone.
 To help you find your next much-needed holiday, we’ve rounded up 13 fabulous glamping breaks in the Lake District and, even better, they all have their own hot tubs – bliss!